Bárbara Colio

+Work

-She has written more than 30 plays, including La boca de lobo, Pequeñas certezas, Usted está aquí, El día más violento, Ventana Amarilla, Cuerdas, Instinto, Humedad, Latir.
+Colio has written more than 30 plays, including La boca de lobo, Pequeñas certezas, Usted está aquí, El día más violento, Ventana Amarilla, Cuerdas, Instinto, Humedad, Latir.
 La boca de lobo was produced at the Festival Cervantino in Guanajuato in 2004.
 Pequenas certezas won the Maria Teresa Leon International Prize, making her the first Mexican writer to win this honour.
 Pequenas certezas was produced in Mexico City in 2007 and was also performed in English at the Royal Court Theatre in London in 2006.
 The translation titled Little Certainties was done by William Gregory.
 In 2012, the Austin Latino Theatre Alliance produced her play Cuerdas.
 And in 2018, Ropes was premiered in New York, by the director Lisa Rothe in the Two River Theater.
 In 2017, she was honored with the most prestigious literary prize in México "Juan Ruiz de Alarcón" for her achievements in playwriting.

 There have been more than 50 premieres of her plays around the world including two (one in English and one in Spanish) at the University of Nevada, Reno.